Ksuwa/Test-task-for-MediaTech/README.md

  * object - data-Object;

 * **sort: ** - call the function of a comparator that sorts an array of objects transmitted.
 Function arguments:
- * a, b - array which are compared.
+ * a, b - Objects which are compared.

 ----
 ##Example